 Core Conflict: Entrepreneurs vs. Follow-on Funders

-A studio’s track record can haunt its spawn.
-One flop-heavy cohort, and VCs label all its companies as risky, even the stars.
+A studio’s track record follows every portfolio company.
+One cohort with poor outcomes, and VCs label all its companies as risky, including the strong ones.

 Solution: Highlight winners early—PR and metrics—and distance duds via spin-outs or rebranding.
 A strong narrative shifts the spotlight.